EugenMayer/concourse-static-resource/README.md

 _You can use this concourse-ci resource to download resources which you want to explicitly fetch using a specific version._

-Upfront, static means, that you consume one exact file, a specific version of something.
+Upfront, static means, that you consume `in` one exact file, a specific version of something.
 It should not change and it not designed to do so.
-Same goes from upload, it should upload into the same bucket, but it should rather be used as initial upload, not as an "replace".
+The `out` operation is ment to multipart upload something into an endpoint, where a usual resource integration does not make sense.
-E.g. you can upload to a Sonatype nexus raw repository.
+E.g. you can upload to a Sonatype nexus raw repository, where versioning an upload is very hard to implement.
+In contrary when you want to deploy a jar into the very same nexus, you rather want to use the `maven-resource` instead.

 It's not like a usual/classic concourse-ci resource where you want to utilize `check` to pull in the most recent release of the packages named, but rather you want to pick on specific release.
-This can be seen as a simimlar dependency as using a `package.json` or a `pom.xml` where you pick a specific version you know you are compatible with.
+This can be seen as a similar dependency as using a `package.json` or a `pom.xml` where you pick a specific version you know you are compatible with.

 In addition, with `out`, you can upload a file into an endpoint which understands multipart upload.

 ## Deeper thoughts on why and what we use static downloads

 The reason to not use a `curl/wget` inside your task instead or build script  (instead of using this resource) is that you want the resource/package to be interchangeable in the pipeline**s** - that means, you want to